Saimon-bd/DevOps-Zero-To-Hero/README.md

 2: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 9001 qdisc fq_codel state UP group default qlen 1000
     inet 172.31.13.55/20 brd 172.31.15.255 scope global dynamic eth0

-# ping from ns1 to host ip
+# Ping from ns1 to host ip
 sudo ip netns exec ns1 ping 172.31.13.55
 64 bytes from 172.31.13.55: icmp_seq=1 ttl=64 time=0.037 ms
 64 bytes from 172.31.13.55: icmp_seq=2 ttl=64 time=0.036 ms

 # we get the response from host machine eth0
 ```
 **_Step 5.2:_** **Now let's see if ns1 can communicate to the internet, we can analysis traffic using tcpdump to see how a packet will travel.
 Open another terminal for catching traffic using tcpdump.**